WHY CHOOSE SIEBEL & SIEBEL TO MANAGE YOUR PROPERTY?

 Chris Siebel & Sue Siebel

 Siebel & Siebel employs the services of two experienced Residential Property Managers all adept at every aspect of Residential Property Management.
-Megan Hicks and Anthony Young are available and willing to answer any questions you may have with regards to the management of your property or you can ask any of our other staff who are always willing to help.
+Melanie Green and Anthony Young are available and willing to answer any questions you may have with regards to the management of your property or you can ask any of our other staff who are always willing to help.

 - Determine a rent based on experience and market research and review rent as the market changes.

 - Advertise the property and select qualified tenants after checking previous rental history and references, credit history if possible, employment history and other aspects as applicable to the individual applicant.
 Siebel & Siebel as a Member of the Real Estate Institute of SA also has access to a National Tenancy Data Base that registers “Bad Tenants” and is contributed to by all member companies and affiliated Eastern States companies.

 - Secure the tenancy by facilitating the signing of a Residential Tenancy Agreement using a prescribed Society of Auctioneers & Appraisers S.A.
 Inc document.

 - Collect a Security Bond and hold in accordance with legislative requirements.

 - Complete a detailed Property Condition Report and/or Inventory which records the condition of the property at the commencement of the tenancy and is referred to when